Meaningful-Design-Group/website/src/content/programs/master-dddi.md

   location: Bali, Indonesia (with international modules)
   language: English
 applyUrl: /contact/
-ctaTitle: Apply to Master DDDI
+ctaTitle: MDDI Is not Live
-ctaText: Applications accepted on a rolling basis.
-Limited places available.
+ctaText: MDDI closed in 2025, ending a short but very intense lifespam.
+The program is evolving at the moment.
 ---

 ## Programme Overview